-This year's New Year's Eve fireworks display will be ticketed.
-On 26 September, tickets priced at £10 each, will be available from www.london.gov.uk/nye from 12pm (UK time).
+This year's New Year's Eve fireworks display is ticketed.
+Tickets, priced at £10 each, are available from www.london.gov.uk/nye.
 You may book up to four tickets per person.
 If you don't get a ticket, you can still watch the fireworks live on BBC One.

 Public transport will be the best way to get about on New Year’s Eve, with free travel on offer from 2345, until 0430 on New Year’s Day.
 Check Transport for London’s website www.tfl.gov.uk for details and make sure you plan your journey in advance.